leolanese/leolanese/README.md

   ## Hi there, I'm Leo 👋

-  <i>I'm a Senior Software Developer, living and working in London UK.
-Across the last fifteen years I made a solid industry experience in finance and e-commerce applications, specializing in Front-End using Angular and NextJS frameworks under Agile Development methodologies.
+  <i>Self-motivated Software Engineer, living and working in London UK.
+Over the last fifteen years, I made a solid industry experience in finance and e-commerce applications, specializing in Front-End using Angular and NextJS frameworks under Agile Development methodologies.
 I'm proficient in Functional Programming and Responsive Web Design practices.
 A keen interest in roles indulging tech migration, KYC improvements and UX/UI enhancements across multiple devices.
   </i>

 </div>